-- Maintenance Circuit Pack-Functions as follows: - Originates alarm information to the attendant. - Provides alarm LEDs for system status. - Provides emergency transfer switch and emergency transfer control. - Monitors and controls the reset condition and sanity of the switch processing element (SPE).
+- Maintenance Circuit (Processor)-Functions as follows: - Originates alarm information to the attendant - Provides alarm LEDs for system status - Provides emergency transfer switch and emergency transfer control - Monitors and controls the reset condition and sanity of the switch processing element (SPE)

-- Monitors and controls the power units. - Monitors the cabinet environment. - Monitors the auxiliary cabinet and battery plant for alarms. - Provides direct access to System Access Terminal (SAT). - Supports maintenance and administration commands on the synchronous INAD's link.
-Version 3 supports synchronous and asynchronous links. - System Access Terminal-Provides a maintenance interface for the maintenance technician. - Attendant Console LEDs-Provide two red LEDs, labeled Alm and Ack.
+- Monitors the power units - Provides direct access to System Access Terminal (SAT) - Provides an asynchronous modem to allow remote technician to run maintenance and administration commands on the INADS link - Provides for remote display of alarms. - System Access Terminal-Provides a maintenance interface for the maintenance technician. - Attendant Console LEDs-Provide two red LEDs, labeled Alm and Ack.
 The left LED lights steadily when there is a major or minor alarm at the switch cabinet.
 The right LED lights steadily if the alarm has been successfully reported to INADS.
-If the system is unable to report the alarm to INADS, the right LED flashes; this is a signal for the attendant to call INADS and report the alarm. - Multifunction Voice Terminals-Major, minor, and warning buttons may be administered. - Circuit Pack LEDs-indicate the following when lighted: - Red (alarm)-The system has detected a fault in this circuit pack. - Green (test)-The system is running tests on this circuit pack. - Amber (busy)-This circuit pack is in use. - In-Line Error Detection Circuitry-Checks for correct operation each time a maintenance object is used.
+If the system is unable to report the alarm to INADS, the right LED flashes; this is a signal for the attendant to call INADS and report the alarm. - Multifunction Voice Terminals-Major, minor, and warning buttons may be administered. - Circuit Pack LEDs-Indicate the following when lighted: - Red (alarm)-The system has detected a fault in this circuit pack. - Green (test)-The system is running tests on this circuit pack. - Amber (busy)-This circuit pack is in use. - In-Line Error Detection Circuitry-Checks for correct operation each time a maintenance object is used.